CebolaLab/CUTandTAG/README.md

 #### Calibration

-If you are working with multiple samples, e.g. a sample and a control, they should be calibrated to be comparable.
+If you are working with multiple samples, e.g. a sample and a control, they should be standardized in order to be comparable.
 The calibration is carried out using the Henikoff lab calibration [script](https://github.com/Henikoff/Cut-and-Run/blob/master/spike_in_calibration.csh)).
 The calibration effectively scales the mapped counts according to the total number of E.coli reads.
 The ratio of primary genome to E.coli genome is expected to be the same for all samples.
 The script is included in this repository (see above).

 **Step 1:** Filter fragments to be within a minimum and maximum length